 The second reason is economics.
 Retirement plans (including the Roth IRA) are the most popular vehicle through which Americans invest.
 And investing supports economic growth.
 If Congress repealed the tax-free withdrawal benefit of the Roth IRA, fewer people would be motivated to invest.
 In turn, this could potentially decelerate economic growth – which is the last thing the government wants.

 At the moment, one of the biggest benefits of the Roth IRA is that – unlike traditional IRAs and 401(k) plans – there is no minimum distribution requirement.
 This may not always be the case, though.
-It’s possible that Congress could require Roth owners to take minimum distributions once they reach age 70 ½.
+It’s possible that Congress could require Roth owners to take minimum distributions once they reach a certain age.